Chris Maikish, Executive Director

 Michael A. Shepperd, Artistic Director

-Michael is currently the Artistic Director of Los Angeles’ multiple award-winning Celebration Theatre.
-CT producing, directing, and acting credits include: The Boy from Oz, Bootycandy, The Color Purple, Four, The Women of Brewster Place, Take Me Out, Coffee Will Make You Black, [title of show] and numerous others in his 10 year career at the theatre.
-Broadway/Off-Broadway/Regional credits include: Cathy Rigby is Peter Pan (Starkey); Little Shop of Horrors (Audrey Two); Caroline, or Change (Bus/Dryer); 5 Guys Named Moe (Big Moe), Fences (Troy) Choir Boy (Headmaster), Smokey Joe’s Cafe (Fred) and The Whipping Man (Simon) TV credits include: “Hot In Cleveland”, “Wizards of Waverly Place”, “Monk”, “Criminal Minds”, “NCIS”.
+Michael A. Shepperd has been Artistic Director or Co-Artistic Director since 2013.
+Celebration Theatre credits include The Boy from Oz, BootyCandy, The Color Purple, Four, The Women of Brewster Place, Take Me Out, Coffee Will Make You Black, [title of show], and many others.
+Mr. Shepperd’s Broadway, Off-Broadway, and Regional acting credits include Cathy Rigby is Peter Pan (Starkey), Little Shop of Horrors (Audrey Two), Caroline, or Change (Bus/Dryer), 5 Guys Named Moe (Big Moe), Fences (Troy), Choir Boy (Headmaster), Smokey Joe’s Cafe (Fred), and The Whipping Man (Simon).
+TV credits include “Bosch”, “Curb Your Enthusiasm“, “Hot In Cleveland”, “Wizards of Waverly Place”, “Monk”, “Criminal Minds”, “NCIS”.

 As one of just a few Black, Queer, and completely Out Artistic Directors in the country, Mr. Shepperd is committed to carving out space for non-dominant narratives to be seen and heard.
 In his words, "There is a new Renaissance of BIPOC Queer voices that need to be represented in the stories we tell—and Celebration is that home.
 Our journey has always been one of celebrating our history while clearly outlining our future of storytelling.
 We consistently celebrate our past while also pushing the narrative of our changing future to the forefront."

 Nathan Frizzell, Associate Artistic Director